jonathanhogg/flitter/docs/windows.md

 This allows the `!canvas3d` output to appear at two places in the window rendering tree: as a direct child of the window, and as an input to the `threshold.frag` shader program.

+## Filters

+In addition to the nodes above, a set of useful filters are provided, each of which is implemented as an OpenGL shader program.
+Each of these nodes, in common with the default [`!shader` program](#shader), accepts one or more child nodes which will be composited together with the blend function controlled with the `composite` attribute (default `:over`).

+### `!adjust`

+The `!adjust` node allows for basic lightness adjustments and takes the following attributes:

+`exposure=` *STOPS*
+: Specifies an exposure adjustment in stops.
+This defaults to `0`.
+An exposure adjustment of `1` will double the color value of each pixel, an adjustment of `-1` will half the value of each pixel.

+`contrast=` *MULTIPLIER*
+: Specifies a contrast adjustment as a multiplier.
+This defaults to `1`.
+A contrast adjustment above 1 multiplies the value of each pixel around the midpoint, i.e., channels above 0.5 will become brighter and channels below 0.5 will become darker.
+A contrast adjustment below 1 will compress the dynamic range around 0.5.

+`brightness=` *LEVEL*
+: Specifies an exposure adjustment in stops.
+This defaults to `0`.
+An exposure adjustment of `1` will double the color value of each pixel, an adjustment of `-1` will half the value of each pixel.

+These adjustments may be combined (e.g., adjusting contrast and brightness together).
+Note that color values may become greater than 1 with these adjustments, but will be clamped to zero to avoid negative values.

+### `!blur`

+The `!blur` node applies a blur using a 2-pass (horizontal and vertical), 1D, normalized Gaussian filter.
+It is controlled with the attributes:

+`radius=` *PIXELS*
+: Specifies the size of the blur to be applied as a number of pixels in each direction.
+A value of `0` will result in no blur being applied, which is the default if `radius` is not specified.

+`sigma=` *SIGMA*
+: Specifies the sigma value for the Gaussian filter as a multiple of the `radius`.
+This defaults to `0.3` and controls how quickly the blur will fall off.

+If visible square edges form around bright spots then it may be necessary to increase the value of `radius` and decrease the value of `sigma`.
+However, note that the larger the value of `radius`, the greater the GPU computational resource required to compute the blur.

+### `!bloom`

+A `!bloom` filter creates a soft glow around bright parts of the image to recreate the bloom effect commonly produced by camera lenses.
+It works by applying a lightness adjustment to darken the entire image, then applies a Gaussian blur and finally composites this together with the original image with a *lighten* blend function.

+The filter supports the same attributes as [`!adjust`](#adjust) – except with `exposure` defaulting to `-1` – and [`!blur`](#blur).
+The `radius` attribute must be specified and greater than zero for a bloom to be applied.

+The default settings of the `!bloom` node assume that the input will contain high dynamic range values, i.e., pixels with channel values much larger than 1.
+This is common when lighting 3D scenes, but unusual in 2D drawings.
+For the latter it may be better to set `exposure=0` and use `contrast` values greater than *1* instead.

+### `!edges`

+The `!edges` node applies a simple edge-detection filter by blurring the input and then blending this with the original image with a *difference* blend function.
+It supports the same attributes as [`!blur`](#blur) and, again, `radius` must be greater than zero or the output will be blank.

+### `!feedback`

+The `!feedback` node simulates the effect of the analogue video feedback loop formed by pointing a camera at a screen and mixing this with this input signal.
+The following attributes control this mixing and the transformation applied to the feedback signal:

+`timebase=` *BEATS*
+: Specifies a number of ticks of the beat counter that controls the application of the other attributes.
+This defaults to `1` beat.

+`mixer=` *AMOUNT*
+: Specifies the mix between the feedback signal and the input signal over `timebase` beats.

+`translate=` *X;Y*
+: Specifies how far the decaying feedback signal will move in pixels per `timebase` beats using the canvas coordinate system (i.e., origin in the top left).
+Defaults to `0`.

+`scale=` *SX;SY*
+: Specifies how much the decaying feedback signal will be scaled as a multiple over `timebase` beats.
+Defaults to `1`.

+`rotate=` *TURNS*
+: Specifies how much the decaying feedback signal will be rotated clockwise as a number of full turns per `timebase` beats.
+Defaults to `0`.